 Per-user pricing

 Per-user pricing is a fee based on the number of users.
-For instance, if a company wants 15 employees to use software that charges $10 per user, they must pay $150.
+For instance, if a company wants 15 employees to use software that charges $10 per seat, they must pay $150.
 If they only have one employee using it, they would only need to pay $10.

 At first glance, this is one of the most straightforward subscription pricing strategies, but it can become complex.
 If you decide to take this route, you need to consider your customers’ needs very carefully.